Zembios/learning-path-clienthub/notes-to-trainees.md

 You can use this React sandbox for your convenience: https://codesandbox.io/s/react-new

-You will probably have to import different hooks from React manually.
+You will probably have to import different native hooks from React manually.
 For example:
 ```jsx
 import { useState } from 'react';
 ```